 A toolbox talk is an informal team meeting held to address a health and safety issue.
-This discussion can be about anything safety-related from a technical fault or hazard to inadequate facilities or tools.
-I may also focus be used to highlight a worker’s conduct without specifically calling him out; for example the crew supervisor (who runs the meeting) will remind ‘everyone’ to leave the guards in place when using dangerous tools.
+It can be about anything safety-related from a workplace hazard to a quick refresher on proper tool use.
+It may be used to highlight a particular worker’s conduct without calling him out; for example the crew supervisor (who runs the meeting) will remind ‘everyone’ to leave the guards in place when using dangerous tools.

 Running a successful toolbox talks can save lives.